A Community Interest Company (CIC) is an enterprise established to generate a profit for the benefit of the community.

 What makes a CIC distinct is that it has a lock on its assets and is limited to the profits it can distribute to shareholders or members.

 All assets have to be used for the community purpose; if the assets are sold, the proceeds have to be used for community purpose.
-If a CIC ceases trading, the assets have to be transferred to a similar asset-secured company.

 The community interest test